smartmq/smartmq/cmd/smq-mqtt/architecture.md

         - new Client Object
         - new Connection ( -> new MqttProtocolHandler )
             with Client and Server instances
-        - Start Connection read/write with tcp socket loop
+        - Start Connection read/write tcp socket loop

             connection interacts with client and server throught channels